anssiko/WebCamera/samples/camera/README.md

 # Goal

-Demonstrate how to use manual exposureMode and focusDistance.
+Demonstrate how to use manual exposureMode, focusDistance, and contrast.

 # Motivation